-African Braids, that’s our topic this week as promised.
-With African hair braiding, you can give your hair a rest, it is an easy and cool way to forget about hair styling for months.
+Braids, that’s our topic this week as promised.
+With hair braiding, you can give your hair a rest, it is an easy and cool way to forget about hair styling for months.
 Most black women are sporting braids since they are gifted with strong black hair which can hold braids well.

-African braids are an old form of art that is a part of Africa’s tribal customs.
+Braids are an old form of art that is a part of tribal customs.
 It actually originates way back in 3500 BC in Egypt.
-Every region and tribe in Africa have its own distinct style of hair braiding.
+Every region and tribe have its own distinct style of hair braiding.

 Braids are traditionally a social art

-Because of the time it takes to braid hair, people have often taken time to socialize while braiding and having their hair braided.
+Because of the time, it takes to braid hair, people have often taken time to socialize while braiding and having their hair braided.
 It begins with the elders making simple knots and braids for younger children.
-Older children watch and learn from them, start practicing on younger children, and eventually learn the traditional designs.
+Older children watch and learn from them, start practising on younger children, and eventually learn the traditional designs.
 This carries on a tradition of bonding between elders and the new generation.

 Braids were a means of communication